 - The mistreatment of animals in the food, clothing and entertainment industries

 - Troubling systems of production like factory farming

-- The environmental impact of animal agriculture and sustainability issues
+- The environmental impact of animal agriculture

 - How animal agriculture compares to the transport industry in terms of contributing to climate change and global warming